KGMalith/cursor-backend/README.md

 # Cursor App

-This is a nodejs backend application with express which is created for realtime cursor activity.
+This is a nodejs backend application with express, created for realtime cursor activity.

 ## Installation